 Giuliano Iannaccone was interviewed in La Stampa, a prestigious Italian newspaper.
 The interview is part of a larger article on the removal of non-tariff barriers for certain Italian cold cut products that now can be imported in the US.

-Giuliano Iannaccone and Heather R. Ohlberg’s article "For Quick-Service Restaurants, It’s Location, Location and Lease" is featured in Upstart Business Journal.
+Giuliano Iannaccone article, "For Quick-Service Restaurants, It’s Location, Location and Lease" was featured in the Upstart Business Journal.

 Giuliano Iannaccone co-authored the article, "For Quick-Service Restaurants, It’s Location, Location and Lease," which was featured in the New York Business Journal.
 The article covers the importance of site selection and lease negotiations in QSR business development and expansion models.